Year 1 Autumn Term 2019

 To apply phonic knowledge and skill as the prime approach to reading and spelling unfamiliar words that are not completely decodable.

 To read and spell phonically decodable 2-syllable and 3-syllable words.

 To read automatically all the words in the list of 100 high frequency words.

 To accurately spell most of the words in the list of 100 high frequency words.

 To form each letter correctly.

 This half term the children will be exploring equal grouping and equal sharing as an introduction to multiplication and division.
 We will also be learning about mass, capacity and volume through practical exploration.
 Throughout the term we will be exploring numbers to 100 in greater detail, and will be partitioning these into tens and ones.
-To deepen mathematical understanding the children will be encouraged to articulate their thinking and reflect on the methods they have used.
+To deepen mathematical understanding the children will continue to be encouraged to articulate their thinking and reflect on the methods they have used.
 The children will engage with a wide range of mathematical resources and equipment to support their learning.

 Many areas of the curriculum are covered in the afternoon through cross curricular topics that are designed to capture the children’s imagination.
 As we settle in to Year 1, our first topic will be ‘All About Me’.
 The children will be thinking about themselves and their bodies.
 In Science, we will be learning the names of different parts of our bodies.
 We will be exploring our senses and linking this to our work in literacy and maths.
 We will learn about the importance of exercise and how to stay safe around school.
 As winter draws in, we will also look at how our environment changes from autumn to winter.

 Our RE topic this half term is belonging.
 The children will be learning about belonging to different groups and how this makes us feel.
 We will also be learning about Diwali in preparation for our assembly.